To drink alcohol or not to drink it

 Use this case study to shape your answer to the question: What should I do in those situations where my convictions are in direct opposition to other people's expectations?

-When the night arrived for the dinner, John's missionary friends, the Smiths, loaned him their car so that he could pick up his Japanese friend, Isao.
+When the night arrived for the dinner, John's missionary friends, the Smiths, loaned him their car so he could pick up his Japanese friend, Isao.
 As they arrived at the Piagets' house, the students were excited.
-Little did John suspect that this dinner would turn out to be a problematic experience.
+Little did John suspect that this dinner would turn into a problematic experience.

 Dr. and Mrs. Piaget were very cordial.
 John spoke less French than anyone there, but everyone was patient with him.
 After all the students arrived, Professor Piaget offered everyone an aperitif (a type of cocktail).
 Wanting to be a good witness for his Lord, John refused the alcoholic drink.
 John thought the professor seemed ill at ease because, for a moment, Dr. Piaget appeared not to know what to do.
 After an uneasy silence, the professor offered John a lemon drink.
 As the awkwardness of the moment passed, John breathed a sigh of relief.